DSestu/MH-Wilds-Tools/EXPLANATION.md

 > [**Note: If you are on Github, visit this page instead to have proper display of images**](https://huggingface.co/spaces/Nnugget/MH_Wilds_tools/blob/main/EXPLANATION.md)

-# Building a multi-objective gear optimization system for a popular video game using Mixed Integer Programming - Monster Hunter Wilds
+# Building a multi-objective gear optimization system for a popular video game using Constraint Programming - Monster Hunter Wilds

 In this article, we'll dive deep into the core mechanics of Monster Hunter's equipment and skill system.
 Understanding these fundamentals is crucial before we explore how to optimize and build the perfect gear sets.
 We'll examine how armor pieces, skills, and their synergies work together to create unique hunting experiences.

-To tackle the complex challenge of finding optimal gear combinations, we'll leverage the power of mixed integer programming (MIP).
+To tackle the complex challenge of finding optimal gear combinations, we'll leverage the power of constraint programming (CP).
 We'll progressively explore this optimization technique through multiple difficulty levels - starting with basic armor selection, then incorporating skills, and finally addressing advanced constraints like decoration slots etc. This mathematical approach will help us discover the most efficient gear combinations while satisfying our desired skill requirements.

-While we use a video game as an example here, the mixed integer programming approach we'll explore can be applied to many real-world optimization problems.
+While we use a video game as an example here, the constraint programming approach we'll explore can be applied to many real-world optimization problems.
 Some practical applications include:

 - Supply chain optimization: selecting the best combination of warehouses and transportation routes
 - Manufacturing: optimizing production schedules and resource allocation